 Whilst the governance framework is considered to be adequate, any issues deemed to be significant that need to be addressed to further enhance the Council's governance arrangements are outlined below with the actions to be taken.

 SIGNIFICANT GOVERNANCE ISSUES

-During the 2019/20 financial year three significant governance issues have been identified.
-These are detailed in the table below together with the action that was and is being taken to address the issue:
+During the 2020/21 financial year one significant governance issue has been identified.
+This is detailed in the table below together with the action that was and is being taken to address the issue: